processone/docs.ejabberd.im/content/admin/installation.md

 On Microsoft Windows, the Erlang processes for ejabberd are named `erl.exe` and `epmd.exe`.

-# Installing ejabberd with Operating System Specific Packages {#installing-ejabberd-with-operating-system-specific-packages}
+# Installing ejabberd with Operating System Specific Packages

 <!-- TODO: Update with mention to our links and RPMs -->